volcano-sh/website/content/en/docs/vcjob.md

 policies is the default lifecycle strategy for all tasks when tasks.policies is not set.

 ### plugins
-plugins indicates the plugins used by volcano when scheduling the job.
+plugins indicates the plugins used by Volcano when scheduling the job.

 ### queue
 queue means the queue the job belongs to.